AlexeyInc/highload-software-architecture/hw20-db-sharding/README.md

 **Summary:**
 - Sharding overhead is expected, as all shards were on the same machine, limiting real-world benefits like parallelism and load distribution.
-- Citus performance could improve with better coordinator-worker balance and worker-specific tuning.
+- Citus performance could improve with better coordinator-worker balance and worker-specific tuning (such as allocating more CPU, memory or increasing the number of shards).
 - FDW is best when you want manual shard control (e.g., category-based placement).
 - Citus is best for high-performance, large-scale sharding with automated balancing.